NickTomlin/nicktomlin.github.io/posts/joy-is-focus.md

 date: 2025-05-28
 ---

 When you think of focus, what comes to mind?
 Something functional, like a gymnast landing a vault?
 Or spiritual, a slow release of breath or a prayer?
 Is it calm?
-Or intense?
-Me?
-I think of the pine trees that grew behind the house I grew up in.
-This post is a meditation on focus, specifically the difficulty of doing it in our fragmented world, through those childhood days.
+Or intense? _Me?_ I think of the pine trees that grew behind the house I grew up in.

+This post is a meditation on focus, specifically the difficulty of doing it in our fragmented world, through the lens of those childhood days.

 ## Then